haruiz/geminiplayground/README.md

 ### GUI

 You can also use the GUI to interact with Gemini.
-Remember to set the `AISTUDIO_API_KEY` environment variable with your API key.
+Remember to set the `GEMINI_API_KEY` environment variable with your API key.
 You can do so globally, pass it as an argument to the command, or create a `.env` file in the root of your project and set the `AISTUDIO_API_KEY` variable there.